KirilStrezikozin/BakeMaster-Blender-Addon/docs/pages/setup/installation.rst

 .. admonition:: Demo Version
     :class: seealso

     The Demo version includes an overlook of the addon's interface.
-It can be also downloaded from the `GitHub repo <https://github.com/KirilStrezikozin/BakeMaster-Blender-Addon>`__.
+You can also download it from the `GitHub repo <https://github.com/KirilStrezikozin/BakeMaster-Blender-Addon>`__.
 Go to the ``install/`` directory and download the zip.
-For the full experience, install the Full Version.
+For the max experience, install the Full Version.

 If you have any issues with installing the addon, feel free to `reach out for help <../more/connect.html>`__.